michalprzybyla/hedera-cli/docs/adr/ADR-002-testing-strategy.md

 ## Decision

-We will implement a **two-tier testing strategy**:
+We will implement a **three-tier testing strategy**:

 1. **Unit Tests** – Verify individual components, services, and plugin handlers in isolation.
+2. **Integration Tests** – Test plugin interactions and service integrations without full CLI process execution.
-2. **End-to-End Tests (E2E)** – Validate complete CLI workflows by executing real commands against Hedera testnet.
+3. **End-to-End Tests (E2E)** – Validate complete CLI workflows by executing real commands against Hedera testnet.

 ### Key Decisions

 #### Testing Framework

-- **Jest** will be used as the single testing framework for both unit and E2E tests.
+- **Jest** will be used as the single testing framework for unit, integration, and E2E tests.
 - This ensures consistent tooling, mocks, and assertions across the project.

 #### Test Organization

+- `src/core/services/*/__tests__/unit/*` – Unit tests for Core services (config, logger, network, kms, state, output, plugin-management, etc.).
-- `__tests__/unit/*` – Unit tests for Core services, plugin handlers, and utilities.
+- `src/core/plugins/__tests__/unit/*` – Unit tests for plugin management and core plugin infrastructure.
+- `src/plugins/*/__tests__/unit/*` – Unit tests for plugin command handlers.
+- `src/__tests__/integration/*` – Integration tests for plugin interactions and service integrations.
-- `__tests__/e2e/*` – CLI process tests simulating user workflows.
+- `src/__tests__/e2e/*` – CLI process tests simulating user workflows (to be implemented).
 - Legacy tests will be reviewed after the plugin refactor; some will be removed or rewritten.

 #### CI/CD Integration

 - **Pre-commit hooks** will run the unit test suite to provide immediate feedback.
 - **GitHub Actions** will execute the full pipeline:
-  - Unit tests on every push and PR.
+  - Unit tests on every push and PR (`npm run test:unit`).
-  - E2E tests on PR to `main` and before releases.
+  - Integration tests and E2E tests on PR to `main` branch (pipeline execution).
+  - All tests can be run together locally with `npm run test` (unit + integration).

 ### Test Coverage

-- Unit tests: **TBD% line coverage** will be required to ensure that the core business logic, command handlers, and state management are properly validated in isolation.
+- **Unit tests**: Comprehensive coverage for Core services (config, logger, network, kms, state, output, plugin-management, hbar, alias, account, token, topic, tx-execution, mirrornode) and plugin handlers.
+Tests validate core business logic, command handlers, and state management in isolation.

+- **Integration tests**: Coverage for plugin interactions and service integrations, ensuring that plugins work correctly together and with Core services.

-- E2E tests: **TBD% critical path coverage** will be required to guarantee that key user workflows (such as account management, token operations, and plugin interactions) function correctly in a production-like environment.
+- **E2E tests**: Critical path coverage for key user workflows (such as account management, token operations, and plugin interactions) executed against Hedera testnet (to be implemented).

 #### End-to-End Testing Strategy